dauczer/music-RAG/README.md

 ## Design decisions

+**Why HuggingFace Inference API instead of local embeddings?**
+`sentence-transformers` loads PyTorch (~300MB) which exceeds Render's free tier RAM limit.
+Moving embeddings to the HF Inference API keeps the server lightweight while using the exact same model (`all-MiniLM-L6-v2`) — so existing ChromaDB vectors remain valid.

 **Why truncate lyrics to 3000 chars?**
 Embedding models have a token limit.
 Explicit truncation avoids silent errors — 3000 chars ≈ 600 tokens, well within `all-MiniLM-L6-v2`'s limits.

-**Why local embeddings instead of OpenAI?**
-Zero cost, zero rate limits, no API dependency. `all-MiniLM-L6-v2` is 80MB and fast enough for this scale.
-The trade-off (slightly lower quality) is invisible at this scale.

 **Why ChromaDB instead of Pinecone?**
-For a local portfolio project: zero setup, runs as a Python library.
+Zero setup, runs as a Python library, vectors committed directly to the repo.
 Swapping to Pinecone in production would require ~10 lines of code change.

+**Why intent detection instead of separate endpoints?**
+Better UX for a portfolio chatbot — users type naturally rather than selecting modes.
+A lightweight Groq call parses the question before the main RAG call.

 ---

 ## What I'd improve in v2

 - **Hybrid search** — combine vector similarity (semantic) with BM25 (keyword) so exact word queries ("does Nekfeu say X?") work alongside thematic queries
 - **Async indexing** — `POST /index` currently blocks while scraping (~10 min).
-A background task queue (Celery or FastAPI `BackgroundTasks`) with a status endpoint would be better UX
+A background task queue with a status endpoint would be better UX
 - **Hosted vector DB** — swap ChromaDB for Pinecone to avoid committing the vector store to the repo
 - **Streaming responses** — stream Groq output token-by-token for a better chat UX